Novoland: Pearl Eclipse: Main

 After the Yi Rebellion, he was the only successor to the throne.
 Thus, he became the Emperor of the Zheng Dynasty against his own will.
 He has a hot temper and is dispirited, due to the loss of his first love, Zizan.
 He later on meets Tilan, whom he detests due to her resemblance to Zizan.
-He eventually gains feelings for her.
+He eventually develops feelings for her.